Is it possible to make your website for free? Yes, of course! Let me give you some options to start building your free website today.

 Strikingly has a free package with an unlimited number of websites.
 With a bandwidth of only 5GB you need to be aware that once you start to get some decent traffic, you’ll soon will have to pay for their services.

-website.com guides you with every aspect of your online project: from building out your website with their visual website builder up to hosting your website under your own domain.
+website.com helps you with all aspects of creating and bringing a website online: from visual website builder to hosting your website under your own domain name.

 Website.com offers a free version that limits you with the number of pages for your website.
 Their monthly allowed bandwidth on that free plan is only 1GB.
 And they can show ads throughout your pages.

-Covering more than 28% of all websites worldwide WordPress is a very popular CMS (Content Management System) for building your website.
+WordPress runs on more than 28% of all websites worldwide.
 Being so popular means there are loads of options available for building out your website with just that specific functionality you need for your project.

 Hosting and using WordPress for your website is not completely free however.
 You do need to pay for your own domain and hosting.
 And, of course, you need to actively maintain your website to avoid security risks and to have a backup in place at all times.

-Just like WordPress and Drupal Joomla is a completely free to use website CMS.
+Just like WordPress and Drupal is Joomla a completely free Content Management System.
 You do need to take care of your domain and hosting and that can cost you a small amount.